ConnectWithNoor/learning-nextauth-v5/README.md

 - Authentication on server components and client components
 - Created custom prisma adapter to support custom logic OAuth account creation
 - Restrict unverified users (without email verification) to login.
-- Send verification email on signup by credentials.
+- Send verification email on signup to OAuth (only unverified emails) and credentials.

 #### Authentication Strategies used